mievenfall/SQUARE-UP-Maze-Game/README.md

 There will be Menu Screen at the beginning to choose options Play Game or Exit.
 The game will update score point as user collect and collide with coin object.
-It also updates music background which user can decide to mute by pressing key 'm'.
+It also loads music background which user can decide to mute by pressing key 'm'.
 Watch out for Big Prize at the Win Room!

 ----INSTALLATION----